ryunezm/ryunezm/README.md

 # 👋 Hi, I’m @ryunezm.

 ## About Me
-- 🧑‍💻 I'm a Junior Web Developer, learning Angular and Spring Boot.
+- 👨🏻‍💻 I'm a Junior Web Developer, learning Angular and Spring Boot.
+- 🕷 In addition to my web development skills, I also have a foundation in C/C++, Python, and Matlab.

 ## Technologies I Use
 - **Backend:** Spring Boot